godror/godror/doc/timezone.md

 Godror will print a

-    godor WARNING: discrepancy between DBTIMEZONE and SYSTIMESTAMP
+    godor WARNING: discrepancy between SESSIONTIMEZONE and SYSTIMESTAMP

 warning that it chosen the DB's OS' time zone (`TO_CHAR(SYSTIMESTAMP, 'TZR')`),
-- as that's what SYSDATE is in - but that differs from DBTIMEZONE.
+- as that's what SYSDATE is in - but that differs from SESSIONTIMEZONE.

 ## How to eliminate this warning ?
 Either speak with your DBA to synchronize the
-DB's time zone (DBTIMEZONE) with the underlying OS' time zone, or set one chosen timezone in the [./connection.md](connection string):
+DB's time zone (DBTIMEZONE) with the underlying OS' time zone, or use

+    ALTER SESSION SET TIME_ZONE='Europe/Berlin'

+or set one chosen timezone in the [./connection.md](connection string):

     timezone="Europe/Berlin"

 (it is parsed with `time.LoadLocation`, so such names can be used, or `local`, or a numeric `+0500` fixed zone).

+*WARNING:* time zone altered with `ALTER SESSION` may not be read each and every time, so either always ALTER SESSION consistently to the same timezone, or use the

+    perSessionTimezone=1

+connection parameter, to force checking the time zone for each session (and not cache it per DB).

 ## Why do we need to handle time zones for DATE ?
 DATEs should use something else than time.Time, as the don't have a time zone.